Ray tracing (graphics): Example

 Now we only need to compute the intersection of the latter ray with our field of view, to get the pixel which our reflected light ray will hit.
-Lastly, this pixel is set to an appropriate color, taking into account how the color of the original light source and the one of the sphere are combined by the reflection.
+Lastly, this pixel is set to an appropriate color, taking into account how the color of the original light source and that of the sphere are combined by the reflection.

 Adaptive depth control

 Adaptive depth control means that the renderer stops generating reflected/transmitted rays when the computed intensity becomes less than a certain threshold.
 There must always be a set maximum depth or else the program would generate an infinite number of rays.
 But it is not always necessary to go to the maximum depth if the surfaces are not highly reflective.
 To test for this the ray tracer must compute and keep the product of the global and reflection coefficients as the rays are traced.

 Example: let Kr = 0.5 for a set of surfaces.
 Then from the first surface the maximum contribution is 0.5, for the reflection from the second: 0.5 × 0.5 = 0.25, the third: 0.25 × 0.5 = 0.125, the fourth: 0.125 × 0.5 = 0.0625, the fifth: 0.0625 × 0.5 = 0.03125, etc. In addition we might implement a distance attenuation factor such as 1/D2, which would also decrease the intensity contribution.

 For a transmitted ray we could do something similar but in that case the distance traveled through the object would cause even faster intensity decrease.
 As an example of this, Hall & Greenberg found that even for a very reflective scene, using this with a maximum depth of 15 resulted in an average ray tree depth of 1.7.